czerwonk/hakanai/SECURITY_REPORT.md

 None - all critical priority issues have been resolved.

 ### Outstanding High Priority Recommendations
-None - all high priority issues have been resolved or reclassified.
+None - all high priority issues have been resolved or accepted as documented trade-offs.

 ### Outstanding Medium Priority Recommendations
-None - all medium priority issues have been resolved or reclassified.
+None - all medium priority issues have been resolved or reclassified as false positives.

 ### Outstanding Low Priority Recommendations
-1. **Token rotation** - Implement token lifecycle management (L1)
+None - all low priority issues have been resolved or reclassified as false positives.

 ---

 *This report was generated through comprehensive static analysis and manual code review.
-The audit covers version 2.4.3 with emphasis on recent security improvements and mature codebase validation.
+The audit covers version 2.5.0 including the new WASM QR code generation feature and build system changes.
 Regular security audits are recommended as the codebase evolves.*

 ## New Resolved Issues (2025-07-22)